San Buenaventura Conservancy

 • ELKS TOUR

-City Council to decide fate of HPC June 9, 2026
+City Council eliminated Historic Design Review of all historic buildings on HPC June 9, 2026

-While both options are not optimum and will result in inferior outcomes, the Conservancy will advocate at City Council to try to maintain the CLG status and powers of the HPC.
+While the options are not optimum and will result in inferior outcomes, the Conservancy will advocate at City Council to try to maintain the CLG status and powers of the HPC.

-The City Council Staff Report for AGENDA ITEM 10 is linked here:
+The Previous June 9, City Council Staff Report for AGENDA ITEM 10 is linked here:

 https://www.cityofventura.ca.gov/DocumentCenter/View/50479/10